2.1 A new look at “backward” traditional (heritage) farms can be the key to our survival

 Catalytic projects that helped model the way

-• The IFAD – DA Cordillera Highlands Agricultural Resources Management Project (CHARMP) was the Department of agriculture’ s pilot project to find a modus vivendi between traditional agriculture systems of Cordillera and the modern agriculture
+• The IFAD – DA Cordillera Highlands Agricultural Resources Management Project (CHARMP) was the Department of agriculture’ s pilot project to find a modus vivendi between traditional agriculture systems of Cordillera and the modern agriculture.

 Key Features

-Agriculture for the Generation Z? … In the near future when some of the ongoing policy reforms will mature, the Philippines could have a large network of registered NIAHS** sites.
-Each site would meet certain criteria agreed upon globally.
-The NIAHs sites (with high agrobiodiversity) would be part of regional agricultural landscapes, providing sources of genetic codes for breeding for more climate adaptive crops, and supporting overall forest, and lowland agricultural systems (*** NIAHS – Nationally important Agriculture Heritage Sites)
+Agriculture for the Generation Z?…In the near future when some of the ongoing policy reforms will mature, the Philippines could have a large network of registered Nationally Important Agricultural Heritage Systems or NIAHS** sites.
+Each site would meet certain criteria agreed upon nationally based on global reference such as the GIAHS (Globally Important Agricultural Heritage System).
+The NIAHs sites (with high agrobiodiversity) would be part of regional agricultural landscapes, providing sources of genetic codes for breeding for more climate adaptive crops, and supporting overall forest, and lowland agricultural systems.
+The following are examples of potential NIAHS sites:

 The Globally Important Agriculture Heritage Systems or GIAHs is a registry of unique traditional agricultural systems with unique food production, biodiversity enhancing and unique sociological features.
 I had the chance to help document four systems (Mongolia, Vietnam, Sri Lanka and the Philippines (pls see succeeding related country stories).